Justice and civil status

 - A “natural person” is an individual.

-This could be an email address, a username, a website URL, an IP address, the owner of an electronic device, or another unique identifier.
+For example, you can provide one or several of the following pieces of information: an email address, a username, a website URL, an IP address, the owner of an electronic device, or another unique identifier.

-- that they are the person represented in the intimate image within the meaning of the Act or that they are authorized to present the application, in particular because they have the consent of that person;
+- they are the person represented in the intimate image within the meaning of the Act or that they are authorized to present the application, in particular because they have the consent of that person;

 Once the form has been filled out and signed, you can file it: